 African Golden Cat Information

-The Golden Cat gets the name from its reddish coat.
+NAME ORIGIN The Golden Cat gets the name from its reddish coat.
 The full common name is the African Golden Cat which distinguishes it from the similar Asian Golden Cat.
-There are no other English common names, although the greyish form used to be called the silver cat, until it was established they were in fact the same species.
+There are no other English common names, although the greyish form used to be called the Silver Cat, until it was established they were in fact the same species.

 IDENTIFICATION The African Golden Cat has a stocky build and a short tail.
 The small, rounded face has few markings and the ears are black.

 More about the characteristics of African Golden Cats...